Michael Jones (English footballer)

-Michael Jones (born 3 December 1987 in Liverpool, England) is an English footballer, who plays for Cefn Druids.
-He started his senior career at Wrexham before moving to Northwich Victoria in 2008, where he stayed for a year before moving to Hyde in summer 2009.
+Michael Jones (born 3 December 1987 in Liverpool, England) is an English footballer.
+He started his senior career at Wrexham before playing for Northwich Victoria and Hyde.
+He then played for a number of clubs within the Welsh league systeem.

 Career

 Wrexham

 Since coming through the youth ranks at Wrexham, signing scholarship forms in 2004, Jones was a backup goalkeeper to Andy Dibble, Mike Ingham and Tony Williams.
 He made his debut for Wrexham against Chesterfield in 2005 coming on as a substitute to replace Xavi Valero and his first start for the club came a few months later in September against Leyton Orient.
 Jones went on a three-month loan with Hinckley United.

 Northwich Victoria

 He was released by Wrexham in May 2008 following the club's relegation to the Football Conference, and joined Northwich Victoria.
 Where he stayed for a year making just 4 league appearances.
 In 2009, he joined Welsh Premier League side Rhyl on loan, making 6 league appearances before moving back to Northwich Victoria.